-Starting from zero vehicle speed at constant turn on, turn off angle and certain terminal voltage, from (12) the motor speed would be equal to zero.
-From (9) and 10, the motor phase current can be determined.
-Then using the phase current into (11) the motor developed torque, $T{e,}$ can be obtained.
-Also using (13) the developed torque at the shaft of the wheel $axle, T{d_wh}$, can be obtained.
-The corresponding tractive force, F{TR} , can, thus, be obtained from (14).
-From (16), the road load force can be determined at this vehicle speed.
+Starting from zero vehicle speed at constant terminal voltage and certain turn on and turn off angle, from Eq.12 the motor speed would be equal to zero.
+From Eq.9 and 10, the motor phase current can be determined.
+Then using the phase current into Eq.11 the motor developed torque, $T{e{,}}$ can be obtained.
+Also using Eq.13 the developed torque at the shaft of the wheel axle, $T{d_wh_n}$ can be obtained.
+The corresponding tractive force, $F{TR}$ , can, thus, be obtained from Eq.14.
+From Eq.16, the road load force can be determined at this vehicle speed.

-Using these values of the tractive and road load force into (19), the next vehicle speed can be obtained by integrating this equation numerically over an appropriate time step.
-For the second and following time steps of numerical solution, the corresponding motor speed is obtained from (12).
-Then (11) is used to obtain its motor developed torque and the corresponding tractive force is obtained from (14).
+Using these values of the tractive and road load force into Eq.19, the next vehicle speed can be obtained by integrating this equation numerically over an appropriate time step.
+For the second and following time steps of numerical solution, the corresponding motor speed is obtained from Eq.12.
+Then Eq.11 is used to obtain its motor developed torque and the corresponding tractive force is obtained from Eq.14.
 This process continues until the vehicle reaches steady-state speed.